ProjectRecommend/docs/design-docs/Raghav/srs.md

 # 3. External Interface Requirements <a name="eir"></a>
 ## 3.1 User Interfaces <a name="eir-ui"></a>
 User interface is implemented in QtPy that is a python library.
 There is one front page which interacts with user.
 It is divided into frames for different functions.
-There may be

 ## 3.2 Hardware Interfaces <a name="eir-hi"></a>
 * Input device is needed for user to interact with system.
 * Software needs a display device to interact with user.
 * Music player needs playback device for sound output.
+* Working Network Interface Card(NIC) for internet connectivity

 ## 3.3 Software Interfaces <a name="eir-si"></a>
-TODO
+TBD

 ## 3.4 Communications Interfaces <a name="eir-ci"></a>
 The Internet connection is used for communication between [_Metadata updater_](#od-pp) and [_MusicBrainz Database_][musicbrainz-database-website].
+All network communication follows HTTPS/TLS protocol.

 # 4. System Features <a name="sf"></a>
 ## Music Player